UPEV1sion/HashSet_C/README.md

 # HashSet implementation in C

-A very performant, fairly lightweight `HashSet` implementation in C.
+A performant, fairly lightweight `HashSet` implementation in C.

 > **_NOTE:_**  This `HashSet` implementation solely relies on a "Array of `Linked List`s" implementation.
 "Treeifying" a node after a certain threshold yielded a negative performance impact from the extensive testing needed.
 Therefore, the current implementation does not support "treeifying".